 Are there any changes in the way you will provide Consular services for the foreseeable future?

-What are the plans for your country to move towards a ‘normalisation’ of travel and tourism?
+What are the plans for Ukraine to move towards a ‘normalisation’ of travel and tourism?

 Realizing challenges following travel/movement restrictions imposed by many countries, the Ukrainian Government has recently instructed regional state administrations to work out provincial tourism development plans, which will provide a basis for the national program in this field.
 We also expect that restrictions on entry to Ukraine of foreigners will be lifted shortly and international air flights, including the Dublin-Kyiv flights will be resumed, which will contribute to bringing the tourism back to normal